Why trust SaveOnEnergy?Learn More

-The average cost of a 6-kW solar system typically ranges from $12,000 to $45,000, depending on the size.
-Your specific cost will depend upon local conditions, the size of your system, and costs of installation and permitting.
+The average 6-kW solar system in Vermont typically costs around $23,100 before tax credits and incentives.
+Your specific cost will depend upon local conditions, the size of your system, costs of installation and permitting, and other .

-Solar panels can be an excellent investment for any homeowner, and often lead to dramatic savings on energy.
-Various factors will have a bearing on savings including your location, weather patterns in your area, and the ways you use energy.
-Review the section above for more information on the factors to consider before investing in solar.
+Solar panels can be an excellent investment for any homeowner and often lead to dramatic savings on energy.
+Various factors will have a bearing on your potential savings, including your location, weather patterns in your area, and your energy usage habits.

-The amount you are able to save on energy with solar panels will depend on the sunlight available for your solar panels and the amount of energy you use.
-The average traditional power bill in Vermont is around $112 each month.
-Consumers who switch to solar could easily cut that cost in half every month by powering their home with solar energy.
+Your savings with solar energy in Vermont will depend on the sunlight available for your solar panels and the amount of energy you use.
+The average traditional power bill in Vermont is around $119 each month, and you may be able to reduce or eliminate this cost entirely.

-There are a number of excellent solar installers in Vermont if you are considering an installation on your home.
+There are a number of excellent solar installers in Vermont if you are considering solar panels for your home.
 SaveOnEnergy can help you find the right solar company in Vermont.
 Fill out the form above or call the number on your screen to learn more.

 Luke Daugherty is a freelance writer, editor, and former operations manager.
 In addition to personal finance and business operations, he also covers energy deregulation, electric vehicles, and sustainability.
 His work, bylined and ghostwritten, has appeared in The Balance, CNET, CIO Magazine, Entrepreneur, and more.